Fast and Simple Densest Subgraph with Predictions: Introduction

 \section{Introduction}

-\paragraph{Motivation and problem description.} Computing the densest subgraph is a well-studied problem in graph algorithms and data mining.
+Computing the densest subgraph and its variants is a well-studied problem in graph algorithms and data mining.
 Given a graph $G=(V,E)$, the density of a subgraph induced by a subset of nodes $H$ is defined as

 The densest subgraph problem asks to find the subgraph with the maximum possible density.
-Other interesting variants of this problem include the $k$-densest subgraph, at-most-$k$ densest subgraph, and at-least-$k$ densest subgraph problems \cite{Manurangsi17, BhaskaraCCFV10, KhullerS09, AndersenC09}.
+Other interesting variants of this problem include the densest $k$ subgraph, densest at-most-$k$ subgraph, and densest at-least-$k$ subgraph problems where $H$ is required to have size $k$, $\le k$, $\ge k$ respectively \cite{Manurangsi17, BhaskaraCCFV10, KhullerS09, AndersenC09}.

-The notion of density also extends to directed graphs.
-Given a directed graph $G=(V, E)$, the directed densest subgraph problem asks for two sets of nodes $S_1$ and $S_2$ that maximize